 You may arrange this type of life insurance for anyone in whom you have an insurable interest be that your spouse, business partner, or employee for example.

 Joint policies can be arranged to pay on either the first or second death.

 You can choose the level of benefit you require or base the benefit around the monthly payment you are willing to make.

 The term is set when arranging the policy, and if there is not a definite term in mind a renewable term insurance may be more suitable.

 Indexation is an option that allows you to arrange for the sum insured to increase in line with inflation either following indicators such as the retail prices index or by a fixed percentage.

 This will have the benefit of ensuring that your cover does diminish in value relative to inflation over time.

-It should be considered however whether redundancy cover may be required as this may mean a specific accident sickness & unemployment insurance policy may be more suitable.
+It should also be considered whether redundancy cover is required as this may mean a specific accident sickness & unemployment insurance policy may be more suitable.